AlanBui1/codequest/index.md

   <br><br><br>
-  CodeQuest Summer Camp is a program designed to introduce children to the world of computer science!
+  CodeQuest is a program designed to introduce children to the world of computer science!
 From July 24-28, we invite students from grades 5-8 to join a welcoming and engaging atmosphere to learn to code.
 By the end of the camp, students will have the tools to be able to create their own games!

 feature_row: